There is this hyped up technique that is making rounds these days called “storytelling”.

 How storytelling (almost) cost me dozens of subscribers

-I submitted a page with my website checklist to StumbleUpon (first time ever and just for fun), went to bed and woke up to 200+ views 6 hours later.
+I submitted my website checklist to StumbleUpon (first time ever and just for fun), went to bed and woke up to 200+ views 6 hours later.

 The stats kept rising during the day, and I was already anticipating dozens of new subscribers.

 But then the strangest thing happened.

 I was having hundreds of people looking at my post, but nobody was downloading my checklist, although that page usually converts at 9%.

 I immediately installed a heat map software to see how people were interacting with the page: How far they scrolled, where they clicked, etc. (I took a free trial of HotJar, but any software that provides you with this info would have been ok.)

 When I looked at the heat map and the session recordings, I was up for a big surprise: The majority of people wasn’t even getting to the infographic itself!

 Watching the recordings almost made me scream:

 “Where are you going?
 You haven’t even seen the main thing!”